 When food is plentiful, it triggers your bird to start thinking about making babies.
 To minimize this, introduce your bird to foraging.
 Refer to our “Foraging for Health and Fun” article for tips on foraging.
 Use lots of bowls (at least 5 per bird) and if you cover them, have one that actually has no food in it, only toys, wooden beads, and materials.

-While modifying her diet, weigh her daily!
+While modifying your bird's diet, weigh your bird daily!

 Food should “run out” occasionally, not always be available.